-Sports Dome, Inspire Suffolk, Lindbergh Road - draft text of proposed entry for inclusion in 2020
+Sports Dome, Inspire Suffolk, Lindbergh Road

-Construction date 1967
+Construction Date 1967

 Architect Birkin Haward

 Original use Sports dome

 Current use Sports dome

 Ward Priory Heath

 Easting 619134

 Northing 242500

-Year added to Local List 2020
+Year added to Local List 2021

 Between 1963 and 1974, the local 20th century architect Birkin Haward designed a series of domes for sporting uses across Ipswich, typically for local schools.
 Haward adapted the geodesic concept designed by Buckminster Fuller in his design of spherical enclosures in the 1960s.
 Haward utilised timber struts with steel end plates, bolted together, supported on concrete perimeter ground beams, sheet clad, waterproofed and lined, with openings for access, lighting and ventilation.
 The domes were an economic way of providing a large open space suitable for indoor sports, and were built as a series, with Haward refining the design of each subsequent dome.